Fort Worth Wrongful Death Attorney

 If someone you care about has been killed in an accident in Fort Worth, do not hesitate to give our compassionate legal team a call to discuss your rights.
 We’d be happy to sit down with you to discuss your case in greater detail.

-Only Certain Family Members Can Bring a Wrongful Death Action in Fort Worth
+Who Can Bring a Wrongful Death Action in Fort Worth?

 Wrongful death actions are different from other types of personal injury cases in many ways.
 One distinct difference is that the party initiating the action is not the person who got hurt in the accident.
 Instead, the right to file a claim for damages belongs to the family.
 However, not all family members are entitled to file a wrongful death lawsuit.